 You will definitely want to prep your ingredients a day before your celebration.
 Things like the hard-boiled eggs and the Skillet Cornbread can be made ahead of time to save time on the big day.
 You can also chop all your veggies and nuts and keep them in separate containers.

 I’m certain that when you make this cornbread stuffing, your family and guests will appreciate the effort you put into making it.
-It is truly a delicious addition to your holiday dinner.
+It is a truly delicious addition to your holiday dinner.

 - 10 cups homemade cornbread crumbled, my skillet cornbread recipe yields the perfect amount